Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Robust NSP: measuring deviation from the constant model

 We emphasise that Theorem \ref{th:main} does not promise to detect all the change-points, or to do so asymptotically as the sample size gets larger: this would be impossible without assumptions on the strength of the change-points (involving spacing between neighbouring change-points and the sizes of the jumps).
-Such assumptions are typically impossible to verify in practice and we do not make them in this work.
+This aspect of RNSP is investigated in Section \ref{sec:lsb}.
 Instead, Theorem \ref{th:main} promises that every interval of significance returned by RNSP must contain at least one change-point each, with a certain global probability adjustable by the user.
+Therefore, one particular implication of Theorem \ref{th:main} is that we must have

-The intervals of significance returned by RNSP have an ``unconditional confidence interval'' interpretation: they are not conditional on any prior detection event, but indicate regions in the data each of which must unconditionally contain at least one change in the median of $Y_t$, with a global probability of at least $1-\alpha$.
+The intervals of significance returned by RNSP have an ``unconditional confidence interval'' interpretation: they are not conditional on any prior detection event, but indicate regions in the data each of which must unconditionally contain at least one change in the underlying signal $f_t$, with a global probability of at least $1-\alpha$.
 Therefore, as in NSP \citep{f21}, RNSP can be viewed as performing ``inference without selection'' (where ``inference'' refers to producing the RNSP intervals of significance and ``selection'' to the estimation of change-point locations, absent from RNSP).
 This viewpoint also enables ``post-inference selection'' or ``in-inference selection'' if the exact change-point locations (if any) are to be estimated within the RNSP intervals of significance after or during the execution of RNSP.
-See the discussion in \cite{f21} for a further discussion of these aspects.
-We also emphasise that the statement of Theorem \ref{th:main} is of a finite-sample character and holds exactly and for any sample size.